 The KL2 Mentored Career Development Program at Mayo Clinic is a three-year research program funded by the National Institutes of Health (NIH) and Center for Clinical and Translational Science (CCaTS) that guides you toward an independent clinical research career.
-For this program, Mayo Clinic actively recruits a diverse team of research scholars who represent a variety of clinical research disciplines.
+Mayo Clinic actively recruits a diverse team of research scholars who represent a variety of clinical research disciplines.

 Designed to prepare future research leaders, the KL2 Program is personalized, provides protected research time and enables you to conduct a multidisciplinary clinical research project under the guidance of a senior Mayo Clinic investigator.

 - A stipend or salary to support your effort (75 to 100 percent) committed to the program, commensurate with your Mayo Clinic appointment category — up to $100,000 a year for three years

-- Research support, typically $25,000 a year, for research expenses, such as supplies, equipment and technical personnel; statistical services, including personnel and computer time; and other project infrastructure
+- Research support of $25,000 a year for research expenses, including supplies, personnel, technical and statistical services, and other project infrastructure

 - Support of $5,000 a year each for your primary Mayo mentor and co-mentor